rdiez/Tools/OpenVPN/README.txt

   The OpenVPN server is visible on the Internet.
 If it gets slightly compromised, so that an attacker gains read access to the root certificate, the attacker could easily forge certificates.

-  The following steps apply to Ubuntu 20.04 / 22.04 with easy-rsa version 3.0.x:
+  The following steps apply to 'easy-rsa' version >= 3.0.7 which comes with 22.04 :

   There are many good guides on the Internet, like this one: